| | | | | | | |

 • Stir that risotto!
 It’s true – stirring the risotto makes it creamy.
 Don’t skip this step!

 • Garnish.
 Reserve some peas to garnish the risotto, and make sure to forage some wild garlic flowers to place on top.
-They look impressive and add a light peppery flavor.
+They look impressive and add a light peppery flavour.

 • Tuiles.
 When you make the crisp cheddar cheese tuile, use the smallest grater.
 Once grated, take a very small bowl and shape the cheese into circles.
 This makes them into even rounds, achieving a professional shape.